Same-day Filing

 Furthermore, whenever you set up a trust as irrevocable from the start, you need to be aware that there may also be income taxes to worry about.
 This is because irrevocable trusts are not considered disregarded entities by the IRS.
 That means that an irrevocable trust must pay income taxes, and these income taxes can be quite substantial.

-Irrevocable trusts require their own tax ID number, just like a corporation does when it is established.
-Furthermore, the trustees of an irrevocable trust must report the trust’ income on a separate income tax return (IRS Form 1041).
+Irrevocable Trusts require their own tax ID number, just like a corporation does when it is established.
+Furthermore, the trustees of an Irrevocable Trust must report the Trust’s income on a separate income tax return (IRS Form 1041).

 What's more, even if an irrevocable trust has income to report, since trust tax rates are quite high, the trustee will often distribute such income to the trust beneficiaries.
 This way, the trust itself will pay no income tax, but the recipient of that income will report it on his or her personal income tax return, where it will be taxed at their own personal income tax rate.